hn303/CamLandEc-RM03/README.md

 # CamLandEc-RM03
-This repository is created for Mphil Module RM03: Spatial Analysis and Modelling
+This repository is created for Mphil module RM03: Spatial Analysis and Modelling